a-n-t-h-o-n-y/Twitter-API-C-Library/README.md

 # C++ Twitter API Library
-Library for access to Twitter's REST and Streaming APIs.
+A work in progress library for access to Twitter's REST and Streaming APIs.
 ```c++
 #include <iostream>
 #include <twitterlib/twitterlib.hpp>